brentmcconnell/brentmcconnell.github.io/_posts/2021-04-26-autoshutdown.md

 >>
 ```

-> Note: A metric alert that's in a "Fired" state would not trigger again until it's
+> A metric alert that's in a "Fired" state would not trigger again until it's
 > resolved.
 This is done to reduce noise.
 Resolution happens automatically after
 > 3 healthy evaluations of your condition (evaluations where the condition isn't
 > breached), and there's no way to manually change the monitor condition to